What Our Customers Saying

 Minnesota's Concrete Leveling Solutions, If you have a sinking concrete, sidewalk, patio, garage, driveway - We can raise it!

-Sunken concrete worsens with each season as the lower concrete slab gathers water.
-This results in soil erosion in between and underneath the concrete slabs.
-The freeze and thaw of one winter-summer cycle suffices to move and break entire concrete pathway pieces.
+Sunken concrete worsens with each season as the lower concrete piece collects water.
+This results in soil erosion between and below the concrete slabs.
+The freeze and thaw of one winter-summer cycle suffices to move and crack entire concrete walkway pieces.

 At Concrete Leveling Solutions, we know what needs to be done to get your concrete level and keep it that way for years to come, we use the best available technology and technics for concrete raising and leveling.

-CLS is your local Denmark, MN concrete leveling contractor.
+CLS is your local International Falls, MN concrete leveling contractor.

 • Time: Ready to use immediately.